 Although eating and drinking is far cheaper than you are used to, it all adds up!

-Almost $US 300 in 7 days in Hanoi looks astronomical but we ate at 3 high quality restaurants with friends and spent $US 74 just on beers!
-We also had a boozy Halong Bay cruise that totaled $US 51 just for the beers.
+Almost $US 300 in 7 days in Hanoi looks astronomical but we ate at 3 high quality restaurants with friends and spent US$ 74 just on drinks!
+We also had a boozy Halong Bay cruise that totaled US$ 51.
 Hey, you have to enjoy life!

 In Hanoi, we averaged US$ 42 per day (an outrageous amount!) but compare that to US$ 26 per day in Hoi An and US$ 18 per day in Phong Nha.
 We could have saved at least US$ 100 in Hanoi but made up for it elsewhere.